Scandit/BarcodeScannerPlugin/docs/examples.md

 > cordova create helloworld --id "com.scandit.helloworld" --template <path-to-repository>/samples/matrixscan/www/
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note that the `--link-to` option will symlink to the specified www directory without creating a copy.
+For more information, see https://cordova.apache.org/docs/en/latest/reference/cordova-cli/#cordova-create-command.

 ## Simple Fullscreen

 This shows the simplest way of using the plugin.
 The scanner is opened full screen and is closed as soon as a barcode is scanned, returning the result to a function specified by you.